Will Medicare cover Abdominoplasty and Skin Reduction Surgery?

 If your MBS item code is removed or changed in a way you no longer meet criteria, then your private health insurance company is also not likely to cover your hospital or surgery costs; as health insurance policies usually cover only procedures that are on the MBS list.

-Will my Plastic Surgery for Skin Reduction or Abdominoplasty/Belt Lipectomy after weight loss still be covered after changes to the Medicare Benefits Scheme (MBS) on 1 November 2018?
+Is my Plastic Surgery for Skin Reduction or Abdominoplasty/Belt Lipectomy after weight loss covered after changes to the Medicare Benefits Scheme (MBS) on 1 November 2018?

 If your MBS Item Code is changed and your condition or surgery no longer meets the criteria, you may become ineligible for a rebate.